agentml/ahn-ml-lab.github.io/index.md

 **Address**: CBIM 9, 617 Bowser Rd, Piscataway, NJ 08854

 ### **Research Interest**
-- Deep architectures and probabilistic models for agents, learning world models and represetations for high-level cognition to behave in complex environments
+- Deep architectures and probabilistic models for agents which learn world models and represetations for high-level cognition to behave in complex environments.

 ### **News**